kennyestrellaworks/vegeburg/README.md

 - **Home** Most of the content came from my data/data.js then the **Testimonial** section was the challenging part.
 I made the images clickable then an **Image Modal** will handle the previous and next view of the image.

-- **Blog** This is the most challenging part of this project, I enjoyed doing research about useSearchParams, useRef, useContext and many more.
+- **Blog** This is the most challenging part of this project, the data to populate blog posts can be seen at **data/blogPosts.js**.
+There's a property, **postHtml** where the value is a string containing HTML markup, expressed as a JavaScript template literal, so that when I'm using this property, I will load the markup, it's like imitating a CMS content.
+I enjoyed doing research about useSearchParams, useRef, useContext and many more.

 ## Features